Recommendations

 • the risk of developing complications from recurrent UTIs

-For a short explanation of why the committee made these recommendations, see the evidence and committee discussion on oestrogens.
+For a short explanation of why the committee made the 2018 recommendations, see the evidence and committee discussion on oestrogens.

-Full details of the evidence and committee's discussion are available in the evidence review.
+Full details of the evidence and committee's discussion are available in evidence review A: antimicrobial prescribing for recurrent UTIs.

-For women with recurrent UTI who are not pregnant, consider a trial of antibiotic prophylaxis only if behavioural and personal hygiene measures, and vaginal oestrogen (in postmenopausal women) are not effective or not appropriate.
+Consider a trial of single-dose antibiotic prophylaxis (a one-off dose of an antibiotic) for recurrent UTI only if behavioural and personal hygiene measures, and vaginal oestrogen, are not effective or not appropriate.
+[2018]

-For women with recurrent UTI who are not pregnant, ensure that any current UTI has been adequately treated then consider single-dose antibiotic prophylaxis for use when exposed to an identifiable trigger (see the recommendations on choice of antibiotic prophylaxis).
+Ensure that any current UTI has been adequately treated, then consider single-dose antibiotic prophylaxis for recurrent UTI for use when there has been exposure to an identifiable trigger (see the recommendations on choice of antibiotic or antiseptic prophylaxis).
 Take account of:

 • the severity and frequency of previous symptoms